FaultedBeing/website/_project_updates/pintle/2025-11-8-So_You_Want_to_Design_a_Pintle_Injector.markdown

 | BF = Blockage Factor                        |                                                  |
 | $v$ =                                       |                                                  |

-This small table below are variables specific to the 1950s paper found in Warning 2 above.
-Whether this paper us strictly necessary is definitely up for debate, however, I leave it here anyway.
+This small table below are variables specific to the 1950s paper found in the above Warning above.
+Whether this paper is strictly necessary is definitely up for debate, however, I leave it here anyway.

 | **1950s Discharge Coefficient Paper Terms Below**                                                                                                                                                                      |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |